neironus/100DaysOfPython/README.md

     Bites 32 of PyBites - Don't let mutability fool you

 ### Day 82
-    Bites 37 oy PyBites - Rewrite a for loop using recursion Bites 38 oy PyBites - Using ElementTree to parse XML
+    Bites 37 of PyBites - Rewrite a for loop using recursion Bites 38 of PyBites - Using ElementTree to parse XML Bites 43 of PyBites - Force keyword arguments

 ## Useful links
 [http://nullege.com](http://nullege.com)